Invoice Data Extraction Logo

 • Kofax TotalAgility (KTA) — the flagship intelligent automation platform used for complex, multi-step document workflows with heavy customization.

-• Kofax Capture — the legacy on-premise document capture engine focused on scanning, classification, and data extraction through template-based rules.
+• Kofax Capture — the long-standing document capture platform focused on scanning, classification, indexing, and data extraction.

 Each product line has different strengths, different limitations, and different replacement criteria.
 An alternative that works well for a ReadSoft AP workflow may be a poor fit for a TotalAgility orchestration use case, and vice versa.
 Most "best alternatives to Kofax" lists ignore this distinction entirely and treat the platform as monolithic.